 Caring for dental implants is simple and easy.
 Patients just need to follow standard basic oral hygiene protocols, much like they do with their normal teeth.
 Brushing twice a day and flossing will help keep the implants and the surrounding teeth and gums clean and healthy.
 While dental implants cannot get cavities, they can harbor bacteria that can cause decay in adjacent teeth, so keeping them clean is imperative to overall oral health.
-McLean patients will also want to schedule a dental checkup every six months so Dr. Gocke can take a look at the implants and make sure there are no issues.
+McLean patients will also want to schedule a dental checkup every six months, so Dr. Gocke or Dr. McAdams can take a look at the implants and make sure there are no issues.

 Are Dental Implants as Strong as Natural Teeth?

 Dental implants look and function like real teeth because they are implanted into the jawbone, much like the tooth’s natural root.
 McLean patients will be able to bite and chew just like they did before they lost their real teeth.
 In fact, because dental implants are made of titanium, many would argue that they are even stronger than natural teeth.
 Titanium is a very strong metal and can withstand more pressure than a natural tooth.
-For patients who are still skeptical of the strength of implants, consider the fact that Dr. Gocke only needs to use four implants to replace an entire arch of teeth.
+For patients who are still skeptical of the strength of implants, consider the fact that our surgeons only need to use four implants to replace an entire arch of teeth.

 What Can Happen if I Don’t Get an Implant?

 Men and women in McLean who have a loose, missing or severely damaged or diseased tooth can benefit greatly from receiving a dental implant(s).
 Dental implants restore oral function to patients and give them the confidence to eat, drink, and speak without risk of embarrassment.
 Patients who choose not to receive an implant to replace a tooth will lack oral function, aesthetic appeal, and could suffer from future oral health concerns.
 When a tooth is loose, missing, damaged, or diseased men and women will eventually begin to experience jawbone resorption – meaning the jawbone will shrink and deteriorate.
 This leads to changes in the facial shape and can cause additional teeth to become loose and even fall out.
-To protect your oral health and maintain oral function, Dr. Gocke recommends his patients choose a dental implant to replace a missing tooth.
+To protect your oral health and maintain oral function, our surgeons recommend their patients choose a dental implant to replace a missing tooth.